Simple bathroom updates should be a quick project, so why did it take MONTHS for me to finish updating our owner’s suite bathroom.

-First, this whole thing started when we decided to (finally!) have the grout replaced in the shower stall.
+First, this whole bathroom refresh started when we decided to (finally!) have the grout replaced in the shower stall.
 It’s 3 walls, plus the floor, in a very tight space.
-We contemplated DIYing it, but Jesse had a miserable time replacing the grout in Mara’s tub area.
-He was afraid of chipping tiles, so he did all of the removal by hand.
+We contemplated DIYing it, but my husband had a miserable time replacing the grout in the other bathroom’s tub area.
+He was afraid of chipping tiles, so he did all of the grout removal by hand.
 It took him a few weeks and he vowed never to do it again.
 I was pregnant, so I wasn’t much help.

 Then we have me.
 It’s no secret that I am probably the world’s slowest DIYer.
 It took me 3 weeks to paint that room.
 I worked on it